liminal/android-placeholder/README.md

 }

 ```

-(I'll try to get around to getting the .aar up on a proper repository but until then the above should work)

  Once it's in your dependencies you'll have access to a bunch of stock placeholder drawables in
  R.drawable.ph_* and a special PlaceholderView that provides some nice placeholder functionality